nzakas/understandinges6/manuscript/07-Collections.md

     console.log(map.has(element));   // false
     console.log(map.get(element));   // undefined

 Here, a DOM element is once again used as the key in a weakmap.
 The `has()` method is useful for checking to see if a reference is currently being used as a key in the weakmap.
 Keep in mind that this only works when you have a non-null reference to a key.
-The key is  forcibly removed from the weakmap by using `delete()`, at which point `has()` returns `false` and `get()` returned `undefined`.
+The key is  forcibly removed from the weakmap by using `delete()`, at which point `has()` returns `false` and `get()` returns `undefined`.

 ### Uses and Limitations